Cosentyx (Secukinumab)

 How Taken

-subcutaneous injection, frequency varies by condition (typically monthly after initial loading doses)
+subcutaneous injection, frequency varies based on condition

 What Is Cosentyx Used For?